sense-i-co/docs/docs/BNKTRNSIMPRT-04.md

 The Import screen will list the relevant records of Bank Transaction records that match the search criteria entered.

-To view the details of a spesific record,
+To view the details of a specific record,

 3. Click on the record row, then